Acuant/iOSSDKV11/README.md

 #### Glare

 The **glare** method returns the glare value of an image.
-If the glare value is 100, then the image does not contain glare.
-If the glare value is 0, then image contains glare.
+If the glare value is greater or equal to 50, then the image does not contain glare.
+If the glare value is less than 50, then image contains glare.

 	public class func glare(image: UIImage)->Int